Dermatology after dark logo

 • over half of all melanomas are diagnosed in people over the age of 65.

-• Basal cell carcinomas is more than 100 times more likely in persons aged 55-70 years than in those aged 20 years and younger.
+• Basal cell carcinomas are more than 100 times more likely in persons aged 55-70 years than in those aged 20 years and younger.

 • Squamous cell carcinomas average age of diagnosis is 60.
 Studies show a sharp increase in SCC incidence after the age of 60, with rates continuing to rise with each decade of life.